Health Complications

 Racehorses are at a high risk of developing gastric ulceration.
 Gastric ulceration, also known as stomach ulcers, is a painful disease for horses.

-A study examining stomach ulceration in 345 racehorses (331 thoroughbreds and 14 standardbreds) found that 86% of the subjects had the disease65.
-Studies have found that there is a strong correlation between high intensity exercise and gastric ulceration, and the length of time a horse has been in training is found to be significantly associated with the prevalence of stomach ulcers66.
+A study examining stomach ulceration in 345 racehorses (331 thoroughbreds and 14 standardbreds) found that 86% of the subjects had the disease.
+Studies have found that there is a strong correlation between high intensity exercise and gastric ulceration, and the length of time a horse has been in training is found to be significantly associated with the prevalence of stomach ulcers.

-Confinement, training and physiological and psychological stress are all factors that have been found to play a role in the prevalence of stomach ulcers in racehorses67.
+Confinement, training and physiological and psychological stress are all factors that have been found to play a role in the prevalence of stomach ulcers in racehorses.

 Stomach Ulcers in Racehorses.
 Source: AgriFutures

-Inflammatory airway disease is said to affect between 22%-50% of athletic horses69.
-Racehorses are found to be more susceptible to the disease due to the way in which they are housed70.
+Severe equine asthma affects approximately 15% of horses.
+Racehorses are found to be more susceptible to the disease due to the way in which they are housed.

-Inflammatory airway disease is said to be caused by environmental irritants.
-Racehorses are kept in stables upwards of 22 hours per day and as a result are exposed to dust and atmospheric pollutants from their bedding and stable debris.
+Equine asthma is said to be caused by environmental irritants.
+Racehorses are kept in stables for up to 23 hours a day, and as a result are exposed to dust and atmospheric pollutants from their bedding and stable debris.
+Stables significantly restrict opportunities for voluntary movement, and studies show stabled horses spend the majority of the time inactive.